-He became the Nawab of Bengal by cheating Nawab Siraj-Ud-Daulah and surrendered the Nawab`s army against Robert Clive in the battle field.
-His rule is regarded as the initiation of the rule of British in India.
-It was a key stem in the complete domination of British in India.
-He got a job in the army of the Nawab and gradually promoted himself.
+Mir Jafar got a job in the army of the Nawab and gradually promoted himself.
 Nawab Alivardi Khan afterwards married off his half-sister Shah Khanam and provided 7000 horses to command.
 His early military career was glorious.
 Mir Jafar rescued the nephew of Alivardi Khan, the hapless Sauqat Jung, from the hold of Mirza Baqir at Katak.
 He also played a vital role in various military campaigns of Alivardi Khan, against the Marathas and against the earlier Nawab Murshid Quli Khan's grandson.

-He was an ambitions man.
+Mir Jafar was an ambitions man.
 He had conspired along with Ataullah (the faujdar of Rajmahal) of murdering Alivardi Khan.
 However the conspiracy was disclosed and he was deprived of most of his powers.
-Thereftaer he returned to Murshidabad and was successful to win the trust of Siraj-Ud-Daulah, the grandson of the Nawab.
-There he conspired with Shawkat Jang to invade Bengalwhich was again disclosed resulting in his replacement.
-There was a pact between the British and Mir Jafar to overthrow Siraj in order to make him the Nawab of Bengal.
+Thereafter he returned to Murshidabad and was successful to win the trust of Siraj-Ud-Daulah, the grandson of the Nawab.
+There he conspired with Shawkat Jang to invade Bengal, which was again disclosed resulting in his replacement.
+Then, there was a pact between the British and Mir Jafar to overthrow Siraj in order to make him the Nawab of Bengal.